-Commissioner Don W. Truell serves as chairman of the Davidson County Board of Commissioners.
-He was born on November 23, 1936, in Lexington, North Carolina.
+Chairman Don W. Truell was born on November 23, 1936, in Lexington, North Carolina.
 He is married to Gloria (Susie), and they are members of Memorial United Methodist Church in Thomasville.
 They have two children, Michael Truell, and Donna Truell, and have two grandchildren.

-Chairman Truell's term on the Davidson County Board of Commissioners expires December, 2018.
-He is currently serving his fourth consecutive term on the Board.
+Chairman Truell's term on the Davidson County Board of Commissioners expires December 2022.
+He is currently serving his fifth consecutive term on the Board.